mitre-attack/attack-data-model/README.md

 npm config list
 ```

+## ATT&CK Specification

+The ADM is built upon the MITRE ATT&CK® Specification, which formally defines the structure, properties, and relationships of ATT&CK objects.
+The ATT&CK Specification serves as the authoritative source for how ATT&CK data should be represented and interacted with.

+The ADM provides a codified expression of the ATT&CK Specification using Zod schemas and TypeScript types.
+By implementing the specification in code, the ADM ensures that all data parsed and manipulated through the library adheres to the defined standards of the ATT&CK data model.
+This includes strict validation of object structures, types, and required properties, providing developers with confidence in the integrity and consistency of the data they work with.

+While the ATT&CK Specification defines the data model itself, the ADM includes additional software engineering elements such as utility functions, classes, and methods to facilitate easier interaction with ATT&CK data.
+As such, the ADM is subject to its own development lifecycle and versioning, independent of the ATT&CK Specification.

+The version of the ATT&CK Specification that the ADM is based on is indicated in the [ATTACK_SPEC_VERSION](./ATTACK_SPEC_VERSION) file located in the repository.
+This file contains a single line specifying the semantic version of the ATT&CK Specification that the current ADM release is pinned to.

+It's important to note that the ADM's versioning may not directly align with the versioning of the ATT&CK Specification.
+The ADM follows its own semantic versioning release cadence to accommodate ongoing software engineering changes, enhancements, and fixes that may occur more frequently than updates to the ATT&CK Specification itself.

+By maintaining separate versioning, the ADM can evolve as a software library while remaining aligned with the underlying ATT&CK data model defined by the specification.
+This approach ensures that developers have access to the latest features and improvements in the ADM without being constrained by the update schedule of the ATT&CK Specification.

 ## Documentation

 For detailed API documentation and usage examples, please refer to the [ATT&CK Data Model TypeScript API Documentation](docs/USAGE.md).